 Create Now got a call from Frank’s social worker, who was trying to find a mentor for the youth.
 He had a passion to learn how to play the saxophone and the social worker was able to get one donated, but he still needed lessons.
 We got Frank free saxophone lessons during the summer through the Henry Mancini Institute.
 Then we arranged a private lesson for him with his favorite saxophonist, world-famous musician Michael Lington.

 Liz was constantly fighting at school.
-She was sentenced to spend time at Mid-Valley Youth Center.
-She signed up for a role in a performance of "That 70's Show" during our Theatre workshop.
+She was sentenced to spend time at a juvenile probation facility.
+She signed up for a role in a performance of “That 70’s Show” during our Theater workshop.
 We arranged for all the kids at this detention center to visit a taping of the show and meet the cast and producers.
 Liz became hooked on acting.
 She took advantage of different opportunities that we provided, including the chance to meet the Honorable Mayor Antonio Villaraigosa.